The Depths That Lie Beneath

 “You need me,” Alice said.
 The truest thing she’d said.
 But she felt his grip tighten, his face move near.
 The grip at her collar grew more fierce.
 He was coiled like a snake.
 It was only a matter of time before he came unleashed.

-“I never wanted you,” Father said, and she felt it like a blast.
-Blue fire assailed her, flying from his lips, and she flinched but took it full in the face.
+“All of this is because of you,” Father said, and she felt it like a blast.
+Red fire assailed her, flying from his lips, and she flinched but took it full in the face.
 Her long hair flew as she recoiled, the pain of it stinging her to the core.
 She tried to move, but he was holding her too tight.

-She looked around the forest fairy realm, seeing no rescue in it.
+She looked around the mirror palace room, seeing no rescue in it.
 No wizards or mages, no sprites or elves.
-It was just two dragons, fiercely battling above the trees.
+It was just two dragons, fiercely battling their reflections.
 This, like all her battles, must be won alone.
-She felt a tear drip from her right eye as the blue lines crawled, as she felt the world around her quiver in despair.
+She felt a tear drip from her eye as the red lines crawled, as she felt the world around her quiver in despair.

 Escape, like so much else, was a two-faced sword.
 You can run, but the hurt you leave behind might be less than what you face.
 You can flee, but it’s only three in the afternoon.